aws-samples/llm-evaluation-methodology/README.md

 ### Data-driven prompt template engineering

-Once your `LLMEValWKshpStack` stack has created successfully [in AWS CloudFormation](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/), select it from the list and click through to the *Outputs* tab where you should see:
+Once your `LLMEvalWkshpStack` stack has created successfully [in AWS CloudFormation](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/), select it from the list and click through to the *Outputs* tab where you should see:

 - An `AppDomainName` output with a hyperlink like [***.cloudfront.net]()
 - `AppDemoUsername` and `AppDemoPassword` outputs listing the credentials you can use to log in